The multicluster-controlplane

 --set enableDelegatingAuthentication=true

-More available config values can be found from here.
+More available configuration values can be found here.

 helm uninstall -n multicluster-controlplane multicluster-controlplane